-- > Karine MacIndoe (chair)
+- > Karine MacIndoe (Chair)

 - > Laurie MacKeigan

-- > Manfred Walt
+- > Manfred Walt (ceased to be member August 9, 2023)

+- > Shant Poladian (joined August 9, 2023)

 The Audit Committee assists the Board in fulfilling its oversight of the quality and integrity of Killam's financial statements and related disclosures, independence and performance of Killam's external auditors, effectiveness of Killam's internal control systems over financial reporting, principal risks that could impact Killam's financial reporting, and compliance with legal requirements and securities regulations in respect of financial statements and financial reporting.
-During 2022, the Committee reviewed its mandate and adopted an updated mandate in January 2023, and is satisfied that it carried out its duties and responsibilities.
+During 2023, the Committee reviewed its mandate and is satisfied that it carried out its duties and responsibilities.
 The Audit Committee Mandate is set forth in Appendix B hereto, and is also available on Killam's website